gboysking/dynamodb-time-series-manager/README.md

 # Time Series Statistics Manager

 A simple and efficient library for managing time series statistics using AWS DynamoDB.
+It is based on the implementation described in [this blog post](https://tobelinuxer.tistory.com/67).

 ## Table of Contents